zjupgx/candris/README.md

 # CANDRIS
-A Statistical Method for Profiling Cancer Driver Sites and Cancer-specific Selection Pressures
+A Statistical Framework for Posterior Profiling Cancer-Driving Sites based on Recurrent Somatic Mutations

 Contact
 =====